cdklabs/construct-hub/README.md

 * `integ:xxx:destroy` - can be used to delete the integration test app (called by `deploy` as well)

+Integration tests use "triggers" which are lambda functions that are executed during deployment and are used to make assertions about the deployed resources.
+Triggers are automatically generated for all files named `trigger.xxx.lambda.ts` (for example, `trigger.prune-test.lambda.ts`) and can just be added to the integration test stack with the relevant dependencies.
+See the deny-list integration test as an example.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more